SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Run an Entire Suite of Tests
 ----------------------------

-If you've followed along, you have the files ``create_contact.robot``, ``custom_keyword.robot`` and ``ui.robot`` saved in your ``tests`` folder.
+You should have the files ``create_contact.robot``, ``custom_keyword.robot`` and ``ui.robot`` saved in your ``tests`` folder.
 Up to this point, you ran these tests one file at a time.
 While a single ``.robot`` file is considered to be a test suite, robot also considers folders to be suites.
-You can pass a folder to robot, and robot will run all tests stored in that folder.
+You can pass a folder to robot, and robot runs all tests stored in that folder.

 If you've saved all of the example files to the ``tests`` folder, you can run all of the tests in the command line.